kistofe/Boss-Design/README.md

 Thus, ideally, players should use all the things that they have learned previously to the boss during the battle and, when defeating it, they should feel like the really do master those skills.

+**For example:** In "The Legend of Zelda", players obtains new skills in almost every new dungeon they visit.
+Since the very first moment they obtain that new skill, it is required to use it to go through the final steps of that dungeon.
+This progression culminates with the Boss fight, where that new skill is **absolutely key** in order to defeat the Boss.

 ### Reasons
 It is important to know that players do not play a game because they have to, the play because they **enjoy** playing it.
 Thinking on optimal ways to engage the player is one of the most difficult things to do when creating a videogame but it is also key to guarantee its success.

 With Bosses, we find exactly the same thing; players need reasons to fight a Boss.
+(Keep explaining)

+Some of those reasons are:
+   - **Loot:**
+   - **High Difficulty:**
+   - **Unlocking next areas:**
+   - **Plot-evolvers:**
+   - **Emotional:**

 ## Types of Boss
 ### Main Bosses